OctopusDeploy/blog/blog/2021-06/azure-app-service-step/index.md

 The _Deploy an Azure App Service_ step is designed to supercede the existing _Deploy an Azure Web App_ step, however the original step is still available.

 The _Deploy an Azure Web App_ step relied on [Microsoft Web Deploy](https://www.iis.net/downloads/microsoft/web-deploy) as the deployment mechanism.
 This restricted the step to executing on Windows workers, required special configuration to work with Linux app service plans, and didn't support container images.

-The new step:

-- Relies on the [zip deploy API](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip#rest) for file-based packages (zip, nupkg, war).
+The new step relies on the [zip deploy API](https://docs.microsoft.com/en-us/azure/app-service/deploy-zip#rest) for file-based packages (zip, nupkg, war), and also support container images.

-- Supports container images.
+## App settings and connection strings

-- Brings the ability to configure the Azure application settings and connection strings.
+The new step also brings the ability to configure the Azure application settings and connection strings.

 ![Configuring app settings and connection strings](app-settings-and-connection-strings.png "width=500")

 This is done by supplying the settings and/or connection strings as JSON.

-## The JSON format

 The benefits of using the JSON format are: